 Work With A Trusted, Knowledgeable Workers’ Comp Attorney

-For best results getting your medical bills paid after an on-the-job injury, work closely with a workers’ compensation attorney at every step of the process of pursuing benefits.
+For best results getting your medical bills paid after a workplace injury, work closely with a workers’ compensation attorney at every step of the process of pursuing benefits.
 MHK Attorneys in Pennsylvania serves injured workers throughout the Lehigh Valley, including Monroe County.

 For more information, we invite you to view our YouTube video about workplace injuries and our law practice.
 You may also request a free copy of our book, What Every Pennsylvania Worker Needs To Know About Workers’ Compensation.
 See pages 12 and 13 for specific advice on how to discuss your on-the-job injury with your doctor.